marcelormergulhao/istio-presentation/README.md

 ## Project Setup

-First, we need to install docker, minikube and related components.
+First, we need to install docker, kind and related components.
 Assuming you have ubuntu 18.04 and no docker/K8S environment already set up:

 1. Install docker (via repository):
 ```